cern-eos/eos/fusex/README.md

 To display a list of all capabilities on a path do as root
 # getfattr --only-values -n system.eos.caps <any-path>

+To display a list of local to remote inode translations
+# getfattr --only-values -n system.eos.vmap <any-path>

 To drop a capability on a path do as root
 # setfattr -n system.eos.dropcap <path>